Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis

 \section{Identification Theory}

-Given the above definitions and goals, we establish the identifiability of the latent space in Theorem~\ref{thm:blk idn} and the latent causal process in Theorem~\ref{prf:z-idt}.
-To leverage those recovered latent driving, in Theorem~\ref{thm:ext ica}, we draw a connection between the SEM and nonlinear ICA with latent variables, which are shown to describe the same data generating processes.
+\paragraph{Overview of Theory.} Given the above definitions and goals, we establish the identifiability of the latent space in Theorem~\ref{thm:blk idn}, and then identify the latent causal process in \Cref{thm:zijian 1} under sparsity within the latent temporal process.
+To leverage those recovered latent driving, in Theorem~\ref{thm:ext ica}, we draw a connection between the SEM and nonlinear ICA with latent variables, which are shown to describe the same data generating process.
 It nourishes a \textit{functional equivalence} in Theorem~\ref{thm:func-equ} for computing the causal graphs through the mixing structure of ICA.
-Then, leveraging the cross-derivative condition~\citep{lin1997factorizing}, Theorem~\ref{thm:ident B} subsequently identifies causal graphs over observed variables in the spirit of nonlinear ICA with internal shift and the DAG constraints.
+Then, leveraging the cross-derivative condition~\citep{lin1997factorizing}, Theorem~\ref{thm:ident B} subsequently identifies causal graphs over observed variables in the spirit of identifiable nonlinear ICA with internal temporal shift and the DAG constraints.